 What bills do I pay if I file bankruptcy

-In addition to your recurring expenses such as utility bills (you don’t want your power cut off!) you must continue to pay certain creditors.
-You must continue to pay your secured creditors even after you have filed bankruptcy.
+In addition to your recurring expenses such as utility bills (you don’t want your power cut off!), you must continue to pay certain creditors.
+You must continue to pay your secured creditors even after you have filed for bankruptcy.

 Secured creditors are usually the lender(s) on your house and/or car.
 If you don’t make your regular house payment, the bank or mortgage company will foreclose.
 If you don’t make your car payment, the lender will repossess the car.
 Foreclosure or repossession during a bankruptcy does require pre-approval of the bankruptcy court, but such pre-approval is routinely granted.

 Unsecured creditors, usually credit cards, you need not continue to pay, at least temporarily.
 Some credit card debt(s) may not ultimately be dischargeable at all.
 For instance, Sears, unlike most credit card issuers, has a provision on its charge slip which gives it a secured interest in whatever you bought with their card.
 In Chapter 7, you will pay none of the unsecured creditors.